Home » Geography » Geothermal Energy

 Geothermal Energy Extraction Method

-Wells 1.6 kilometres deep or deeper are drilled into underground reservoirs to produce geothermally generated electricity.
-These wells draw hot water and steam to power the turbines.
-Electricity generators are connected to the turbines in turn.
-In Larderello, Italy, geothermal electricity production began in 1904.
-Following are the methods to extract Geothermal heat.
+Wells that are 1.6 kilometres deep or more are drilled into the ground to tap into hot water and steam for making geothermal electricity.
+These hot water and steam power turbines are connected to generators that produce electricity.
+Geothermal electricity started in Larderello, Italy, in 1904.
+Here are the methods to extract geothermal heat.

 Geothermal Power